Aaron Brooks (American football): College career

 Brooks enrolled at the University of Virginia in the fall of 1994 and was a redshirt as a true freshman.
-He was a back-up to Mike Groh in 1995.
+He was a backup to Mike Groh in 1995.
 He competed with fifth year senior Tim Sherman, whose father Tom was the wide receivers coach, for the starting quarterback job in 1996.
 The Cavaliers were returning defensive players such as Jamie Sharper, James Farrior, and Ronde Barber.
 The offense was led by running back Tiki Barber.
 The coaching staff made Sherman, who had played well against Michigan and Virginia Tech in 1995 after starter Mike Groh went down to injury, the primary quarterback instead of the inexperienced Brooks.
 Nonetheless, Brooks received playing time in nearly all games and was the primary quarterback in a few.
 Inconsistent quarterback play by both Brooks and Sherman led to an underachieving season, and Virginia fans still debate the quarterback play of the 1996 season.

 Brooks was the starter in 1997.
 Both Brooks and the team struggled in the early part of the season but surged late to finish the season with a 7–4 record.
 In 1998, the team got off to a strong start and was briefly in the top ten.
 The highlight of the year, and Brooks' career, was the season finale at Virginia Tech.
 The Cavaliers were down 29–7 at halftime, but Brooks led the biggest comeback in school history in the 36–32 victory.
 The Cavaliers finished the regular season with a 9–2 record, which earned them an invitation to the Peach Bowl where they suffered a 35–33 defeat at the hands of Georgia.